-- 7. Sufficient manual dexterity, strength, and steadiness to make precisely coordinated movements of the fingers, hands, arms, to grasp, manipulate and assemble objects. - 8.
-The ability to climb steps. - 9.
+- 8. The ability to climb steps. - 9.
 The ability to match or detect differences between colors, including shades of color and brightness. - 10.
 Sufficient flexibility and to bend, stretch, twist, or reach with arms extended, and/or legs. - 11.
 The ability to adjust the controls of a vehicle quickly and repeatedly to exact positions. - 12.
 The ability to lift to 50 pounds.

 NOTE: The sequential order of classes may differ from that included in the program outline below.
-Courses with prerequisites are denoted in the course outline with an asterisk ().
+Courses with prerequisites are denoted in the course outline with an asterisk (\).